 Shared Gifting Funds

-RSF Shared Gifting Funds pioneer an innovative model of grant-making designed to encourage collaboration and leverage community knowledge to determine how funds should be distributed.
+RSF Shared Gifting Funds pioneer an innovative model of grantmaking designed to encourage collaboration and learning.

 RSF Social Finance is dedicated to transforming the way the world works with money.
 We believe it is possible to transform the dynamics of the philanthropic field by fostering a spirit of collaboration and learning, rather than competition, in the grant making process.
 RSF has been supporting a “fund sharing” model of grant making through the Mid States Shared Gifting Program for over 15 years.
 This program, created by Elise O. Casper, demonstrates a new model of grant making in which the grantees are also grantors as they work together to disburse a pool of funds to each other.